Frequently Asked Questions

 One of the key ways a college adds to your Oxford experience is by being the possible source of small grants to support your work (or for cases of hardship), which might not be available elsewhere.
-The range of College schemes are outlined in Section C.2 of the Student Handbook.
-Research and study grant applications are due by noon on Wednesday of Week 2 of each term – plan ahead, late applications are not accepted and you will need to have a supporting statement from your college adviser.
+The range of College schemes are outlined in the Student Handbook.
+Research and study grant applications are due by noon on Wednesday of Week 2 of each term – plan ahead as late applications are not accepted and you will need to have a supporting statement from your college adviser.
 (Hardship applications can be made at any time).
-There is also a Book Fund for obtaining library books required by taught graduate students (see “Libraries” in Section B.2.2 of the Handbook).
+There is also a Book Fund for obtaining library books required by taught graduate students (see the Student Handbook).

 How do I get forms signed off, and do other administrative things?

-The Academic Office (Room 30, South Building) deals with all issues regarding your enrolment and student administration, and is open for enquiries on normal working days 9-11, 11.30-12.30 and 2-4.
-You can email enquiries to email@example.com.
+The Academic Office (Room 27, South Building) deals with all issues regarding your enrolment and student administration, and is open for enquiries on normal working days 8.30am to 4.30pm.
+You can email enquiries to firstname.lastname@example.org.
 GSO progression forms (linked here - which you will need later in your course) need to be supported by the College.
 Members of the Academic Office, as well as the Tutor for Graduates, can sign these forms.

 What if there is a problem with my room?

 All maintenance requests should be directed to the Buildings Office, or if it is more urgent, tell the Lodge (in person or ring 01865 (2)76884).
 All housekeeping and cleaning problems should be directed to Nicky Charles, Accommodation Manager.

 What is the role of the Dean and Junior Deans?